SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

   6. Weather trend analysis and tyre compound recommendation

      Beginning with Release 2.5, a weather model has been integrated in the working memory.
 The raw data is acquired from the simulation.
-For example, *Assetto Corsa Competizione* supplies weather information ranging from "Dry" up to full "Thunderstorm" from now on up to 30 minnutes into the future.
+For example, *Assetto Corsa Competizione* and *rFactor 2* supply current weather information ranging from "Dry" up to full "Thunderstorm". *Assetto Corsa Competizione* goes even further and can supply a full weather forecast from now on up to 30 minnutes into the future.
 Based on this information and currently mounted tyres, Jona will recommend a tyre change.
 This recomendation will be incorporated into the plan for an upcoming pitstop depending on the settings you have chosen in the [settings dialog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-engineer-settings).

-Note: Extrem changes in the conditions, for example an incoming thunderstorm on a previously dry and hot track, will result in extreme variances in the statistical models and thereby to strange recommendations in most cases.
+Note: Extrem changes in the conditions, for example an incoming thunderstorm on a previously dry and hot track, will result in extreme variances in the statistical models and thereby will lead to strange recommendations in most cases.
 This is a drawback for the moment, so always doublecheck under those circumstances.
 This will get much better with the next major release, which will introduce a big data collection of recent races, which in the end will allow Jona to base or at least to secure the decisions on past experiences using neural networks.

 ## Technical information